How to Be Prepared for an Immigration Raid

 Raids rapid response teams can play a crucial role in documenting a raid, speaking to witnesses, locating people who are arrested, and highlighting the issue publicly.
 These teams can verify whether an ICE raid is, in fact, happening, as unverified reports of ICE presence can increase panic and fear.

 The rapid response legal team should include attorneys who specialize in immigration, criminal, and family law who will gather facts about the raid, help locate and represent individuals whom ICE has detained, and assist with caring for minor children whose parents are detained.

 - When creating this team, advocates should also establish relationships with other attorneys who have constitutional, criminal, and family law experience — in case ICE violates individuals’ civil liberties during the raids, or the government files criminal charges against detainees, or detainees have minor children.

 - Advocates should also identify local immigration lawyers who would be available to represent detained individuals.

-- A well organized team that includes members from the media, the community’s leadership, and attorneys can provide a coordinated response to any immigration raid.
+- A well-organized team that includes members from the media, the community’s leadership, trained first responders, and attorneys can provide a coordinated response to any immigration raid.